-Creative Writing 3110 Fall 2014 David Leavitt

-Class meetings: Tuesdays, Periods 9-11, Turlington 2350

-Office: Turlington 4101

-Office hours: By appointment E-mail: dleavitt@ufl.edu
+Creative Writing 3110 Fall 2016 David Leavitt Class meetings: Tuesdays, Periods 6-8, MAT 14 Office: Turlington 4101 Office hours: By appointment E-mail: dleavitt@ufl.edu Readings:

-Readings:

 John Cheever, The Stories of John Cheever (Vintage) Anton Chekhov, The Essential Tales of Chekhov, ed.
-Richard Ford (Harper) Grace Paley, The Collected Stories (FSG)
+Richard Ford (Flarper) Grace Paley, The Collected Stories (FSG) Rachel Cusk, Outline (Picador) Basics:

-Basics:

 - Attendance is mandatory within reason.
 If you have legitimate cause for missing class, I ask that you let me know at least 24 hours in advance.
 I do not require you to supply a written excuse from a doctor should you have to miss class because you are sick.
 Honesty will be assumed.
 Missing class on the day that your work is to be discussed is the cardinal sin of workshops. - Format: All submissions to the workshop must be double-spaced and typed in a legible 12-point font.
-Recommended fonts are Times, Times Roman, Cambria, and Baskerville.
+Recommended fonts are Times, Times Roman, Cambria, Garamond, and Baskerville.
 (The use of novelty fonts is punishable by imprisonment or fine.)
 So long as print remains a semi-viable medium, I hold to the belief that fiction should be read on the page and not on the screen.
-Therefore I ask you to bring in photocopies of your prose works one week before they are scheduled to be discussed.
+Therefore I ask you to bring in photocopies of your submissions one week before they are scheduled to be discussed.
 If possible please do not print on both sides of the page. - Length: Official length limit is 2500 words.
 Stories over this limit are feasible if a good reason can be provided. - Response: We will devote the bulk of our time to a lively and frank discussion of the work at hand.
 You should also give one another written feedback in the form of marginal notes and a comment or letter to the writer.
 You do not need to turn these comments in to me.
 During the workshop the writer whose work is being discussed should try not to speak but may interrupt should the workshop seem to be going off on an impractical tangent.
 In responding verbally please try to balance honesty and sensitivity. - Grading: In a workshop grading is necessarily subjective.
 I will not give grades to individual stories because I do not believe that imaginative writing can be rated.
-Your final grade will be based on your informed participation in the workshop, your improvement, and the care with which you read and respond to the writing of your fellow workshop participants.

-• Grammar, Usage, and Spelling.
+Your final grade will be based on your informed participation in the workshop, your improvement, and the care with which you read and respond to the writing of your fellow workshop participants. - Grammar, Usage, and Spelling.
 None of us wants to have to devote time or energy to correcting errors in grammar, usage, and spelling.
 The best way to spare your colleagues such an expenditure of effort is not to make any such errors.
 Please be sure, therefore, to have a good dictionary and style manual to hand.
 In the event of disputes, I am arbitrarily declaring the American Heritage to be our official dictionary and The Chicago Manual of Style to be our official style manual.
 Do not be put off if you prefer Merriam-Webster or Strunk & White.
-These volumes agree with one another more often than not.
+These volumes agree with one another more often than not. - Reading.
+You are expected to have done the assigned reading for each class and to be prepared to discuss it.
+The reading load is not onerous.
 Some Thoughts on the Workshop: